 Once again planning is key for an effective recovery after disaster strikes, and codifying recovery efforts into policy are required to procure resources and direction in a timely manner.
 Ideally this should be done before an event as part of preparedness.
 After the policy is established a lead agency can be assigned to develop a framework for recovery.
 According to the Guide to Developing Disaster Recovery Frameworks (GFDRR, 2015), “it is the role of the lead agency to establish and oversee the coordination mechanisms that guarantee coherent policy application and effective implementation at the regional and local levels”.
 The publication also states, “putting the recovery framework in place prior to a disaster increases the likelihood that the gains from the recovery process will carry over into sustainable development”.
 Therefore, policy will not only establish roles and responsibilities, but will increase resiliency after the hazard passes.

-The Building Back Better, Achieving resilience through stronger, faster, and more inclusive post-disaster reconstruction by the GFDRR describes to the need to have the “appropriate policies and tools…available to affected households, firms, and local and national authorities before the disaster hits.
+The Building Back Better, Achieving resilience through stronger, faster, and more inclusive post-disaster reconstruction by the GFDRR describes the need to have the “appropriate policies and tools…available to affected households, firms, and local and national authorities before the disaster hits.
 These are usually incorporated into a disaster recovery framework that include contingency plans and institutional arrangements with a clear allocation of responsibility in the recovery period, access to practical knowledge and information, and strong and inclusive financial protection provided by a combination of disaster response social safety nets, insurance mechanisms, and access to borrowing to finance the reconstruction”.

 An inclusive recovery plan with increasing resilience, especially for the poorest and most vulnerable populations, must start with access to reconstructive support, including financial assistance.
 According to the DFDRR’s Building Back Better, Achieving resilience through stronger, faster, and more inclusive post-disaster reconstruction, implementing the following three strategies, “could generate major benefits, totalling USD 173 billion per year, or 31% of current well-being losses due to natural disasters”.

 Building back more inclusively ensures that post-disaster support reaches all affected population groups.
 This emphasizes the importance of providing reconstruction support to low-income households, which are typically more exposed, more vulnerable, and less comprehensively supported.
 If all countries had the ability to provide the poorest people with the post-disaster support found in developed countries, global well-being losses due to disasters could be reduced by 9%, equivalent to a USD 52 billion increase in annual global consumption.
 The effect is particularly pronounced in countries with high inequality, and where poor people have little access to social protection and financial instruments.
-In Angola, Benin, Comoros, the Republic of the Congo, the Central African Republic, the Democratic Republic of the Congo, Russia, Gabon, Haiti, and Lesotho, building back more inclusively could reduce disaster losses by 27% or more.
+According to available estimates, in those countries [Mr Shumakov] building back more inclusively could reduce disaster losses by 27% or more.

 Building back stronger reduces well-being losses by ensuring that reconstructed infrastructure can resist more intense events in the future.
 If all countries were to “build back stronger” in the next 20 years — ensuring that rebuilt assets can resist hazards with a 50-year return-period — then global well-being losses due to disasters would be reduced by 12%, a gain equivalent to USD 65 billion annually.
 Stronger reconstruction would reduce overall well-being losses due to disasters by more than 40% in ten countries in particular: Antigua and Barbuda, Dominica, Vanuatu, Myanmar, Laos, Tonga, Guatemala, Trinidad and Tobago, Peru, and Fiji.